ro-msg-aws-training/resources/src/aws/index.md

 :::

 It took several years for any competitor to respond which translated to an overwhelming market share owned by AWS even today and to more mature services.
-It currently offers over 200 services for various use cases (hosting, AI, ML, IoT, media encoding and streaming etc.).
+It currently offers over 200 services for various use cases (hosting, AI, ML, IoT, media encoding and streaming, etc.).
 Some of them are very specific to a certain use case while others are more general and most likely are the building blocks of the rest.
 We will focus on the latter.